Factor modelling for high-dimensional functional time series: Introduction

-Our paper is along the line of \cite{lam2012} in the model development.
-The adopted white noise assumption is not the most ideal for the purpose to extract those asymptotically identifiable factors, however, since the white noise exhibits no serial correlations, the decomposition in (\ref{eq:model}) is unique, thus largely simplifying the tasks of model identification and inference.
-Moreover, unlike \cite{bai2002determining}, we do not place any assumption on the covariance structure of the idiosyncratic noise.
-We propose to estimate both the number of factors and the factor loadings in terms of an eigenanalysis for a nonnegative definite matrix, which is the double integral and sum of weighted quadratic forms in autocovariance functions of observed curves from different time lags.
-In practical applications, it is common that many estimated factor loadings are close to zero especially when $p$ is large in relation to $n,$ This inspires us to add certain sparsity constraints on the factor loading space defined in terms of the factor loading matrix $\bA.$ Since functional sparsity patterns in autocovariance functions of $\bY_t(\cdot)$ inherits from the imposed sparsity structures in $\bA,$ we first propose Hilbert--Schmidt-norm based functional thresholding of entries of the sample auotocovariance functions, the consistencies of which are guaranteed under $\log p/n \rightarrow 0.$ Furthermore, to recover sparse factor loading space and produce a parsimonious model with interpretable factors, we perform sparse principal component analysis \cite[]{vu2013} rather than standard eigenanalysis for our formed nonnegative definite matrix.
+Our paper is along the line of \cite{lam2012} in the model setup.
+To facilitate methodological development, we assume that the idiosyncratic component $\bvarepsilon_t(\cdot)$ is a white noise sequence with $\eE\{\bvarepsilon_t(u)\}=0$ and $\cov\{\bvarepsilon_{t+k}(u), \bvarepsilon_t(v)\}=0$ for any $u,v\in \cU$ and $k \neq 0.$ Although the white noise assumption is not the most ideal for extracting those asymptotically identifiable factors, it enables the unique decomposition in (\ref{eq:model}), thus largely simplifying the tasks of model identification and inference.
+In our established theory, we allow for weak serial correlations in $\{\bvarepsilon_t(\cdot)\}$, which relaxes the white noise assumption.
+Additionally, unlike \cite{bai2002determining}, we do not place any assumption on the covariance structure of $\bvarepsilon_t(\cdot).$ We propose to estimate both the number of functional factors and the factor loadings in terms of an eigenanalysis for a nonnegative definite and symmetric matrix defined as the double integral and sum of weighted quadratic forms in autocovariance functions of $\bY_t(\cdot)$ from different time lags.
+In practical applications, it is common that many estimated factor loadings are close to zero especially when $p$ is large, This inspires us to add certain sparsity constraints on the factor loading space defined in terms of the factor loading matrix $\bA.$ Since functional sparsity patterns in autocovariance functions of $\bY_t(\cdot)$ inherits from the imposed sparsity structures in $\bA,$ we first propose Hilbert-Schmidt-norm based functional thresholding of entries of the sample auotocovariance functions, which ensures the consistencies under $\log p/n \rightarrow 0.$ Furthermore, to recover sparse factor loading space and produce a parsimonious model with interpretable factors, we perform sparse principal component analysis \cite[]{vu2013} rather than standard eigenanalysis.